Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics

 \subsection{Physical Deployment}

 Validated actions are deployed on the physical SO-ARM101 via the LeRobot~\cite{lerobot2024} framework.
-Each solved joint angle $q_i$ is linearly mapped to a normalised action $a_{\text{norm}} = (q_i - q_{\min}) / (q_{\max} - q_{\min}) \in [0, 1]$ using the joint range limits (Table~\ref{tab:joints}, then converted to a motor command $a_{\text{motor}}$ following the LeRobot motor-space convention for STS3215 servos:
+Each solved joint angle $q_i$ is linearly mapped to a normalised action $a_{\text{norm}} = (q_i - q_{\min}) / (q_{\max} - q_{\min}) \in [0, 1]$ using the per-joint limits in Table~\ref{tab:joints}, then converted to a motor command $a_{\text{motor}}$ following the LeRobot motor-space convention for STS3215 servos:

 Servo PID coefficients are configured for smooth motion (Table~\ref{tab:servo}), and acceleration/velocity limits prevent abrupt movements.
 Three gripper modes are supported: \emph{Normal} (raw angle pass-through), \emph{Binary} (threshold at $60^{\circ}$; outputs fully open or closed), and \emph{Offset} (adds a configurable offset for tighter grasps).